Skip to main content

 Taxes on Stipends

-Although stipends are not considered salaries, these payments are subject to federal and, sometimes, state income tax.
+Although stipends are not considered salaries, these payments are subject to federal and, sometimes, state taxes.
 There are no taxes withheld from stipend payments by the University of Utah, and the University does not issue 1099s.
 We recommend that trainees consider paying estimated taxes.

 Unfortunately, the University does not provide individual tax liability guidance, so our only option is to refer trainees to their personal tax professional.
-NRSA trainees can ask their HR liaison for a copy of their NIH Statement of Appointment, the U of U Scholarship/Fellowship form, and their award letter, which includes references to the applicable tax codes.
+NRSA trainees may ask their grant administrator for a copy of their NIH Statement of Appointment, the U of U Scholarship/Fellowship/Traineeship form, and their award letter, which includes references to the applicable tax codes.
 (Section 117 of the Internal Revenue Code (26 U.S.C.
 117) applies to the tax treatment of scholarships and fellowships.)

 typing